purescript-contrib/purescript-parsing/README.md

 from a failed alternative.

 - [*Parser Combinators in Haskell*](https://serokell.io/blog/parser-combinators-in-haskell) by Heitor Toledo Lassarote de Paula.

-- [*Parsing recursively*](https://github.com/Thimoteus/SandScript/wiki/2.-Parsing-recursively) “Because PureScript is not evaluated lazily like Haskell is, this will bite us if we naïvely try to port recursive Haskell parsing to PureScript.”

 There are lots of other great monadic parsing tutorials on the internet.